januaraliosada/cashier-queue-system/README.md

 4. **Open in browser**
    - Navigate to `http://localhost:5173`
-   - Choose between Cashier Interface or Public Display
+   - Choose between Window Interface or Public Display

 ## 🖥️ Usage Guide

-### For Cashiers
+### For Windows

-1. **Access Cashier Interface**: Go to `/cashier` or click "Cashier Interface" from home
+1. **Access Window Interface**: Go to `/window` or click "Window Interface" from home
 2. **Select Your Window**: Choose your window number (1-5) from the dropdown
 3. **Add Customers**: Click "Add New Customer" to add people to the queue
 4. **Call Next Customer**: Click "Call Next Customer" to serve the next person